Section 0: Cybernetic Eyes

 Mondragon Co-ops 1991

-The body which articulates System Three for a group of autonomous member co-ops describes itself as stimulating the co-ordinated joint development of the co-ops incorporated in the group Synergy is perhaps the single most used word when talking to people about this function.
+The body which articulates System Three for a group of autonomous member co-operatives describes itself as stimulating the co-ordinated joint development of the co-operatives incorporated in the group Synergy is perhaps the single most used word when talking to people about this function.

 There are many examples of how this is carried out.